 As the world shifts towards cleaner, renewable energy solutions, Battery Energy Storage Systems (BESS) are becoming an integral part of the energy landscape.
-BESS enable us to store excess energy for later use, stabilizing the grid and improving the efficiency of renewable energy sources like solar and wind.
+BESS enables us to store excess energy for later use, stabilizing the grid and improving the efficiency of renewable energy sources like solar and wind.
 Whether you're a homeowner considering solar panel integration, a business looking to cut energy costs, or a utility-scale provider, understanding the different types of BESS and how they function is essential.

 WHAT ARE BATTERY ENERGY STORAGE SYSTEMS (BESS)